ValencyHQ/vanilla/README.md

 All elements that have a `data-valency` attribute, their `src` atrribute will be replaced with the assset URL corresponding to their `data-valency` attribute value.

-> If `config` argument is provided, it is used to generate the link instead of the default configuration set at instance of `Valency`.
+> If `config` is provided, it's merged with the base configuration.
+Note that whatever options contained in the `config` object takes precedence over the base configuration when they're merged together.

-> If `document` argument is provided, it carries out replace on it instead of `window.document`.
+> If `document` is provided, it carries out replace on it instead of `window.document`.

+## <span id="valencyloadspritefn">`valency.loadSprite(config?)`</span>

+Loads the SVG sprite of a library to the `DOM`.

+> If `config` is provided, it's merged with the base configuration.
+Note that whatever options contained in the `config` object takes precedence over the base configuration when they're merged together.

 ## <span id="valencygetconfigfn">`valency.getConfig(otherConfig?)`</span>

 Returns configuration object.

-> If `otherConfig` argument is provided, it's merged with the base configuration.
+> If `otherConfig` is provided, it's merged with the base configuration.
 Note that whatever options set in `otherConfig` takes precedence over the base configuration when they're merged together.

 ## <span id="valencysetconfigfn">`valency.setConfig(otherConfig)`</span>